Clitocybe rivulosa

-Clitocybe rivulosa, commonly known as the false champignon or fool's funnel, is a poisonous basidiomycete fungus of the large genus Clitocybe.
+Collybia rivulosa, commonly known as the false champignon or fool's funnel, is a poisonous basidiomycete fungus of the large genus Collybia.
 One of several species similar in appearance, it is a small white funnel-shaped toadstool widely found in lawns, meadows and other grassy areas in Europe and North America.
 Also known as the sweating mushroom, it derives this name from the symptoms of poisoning (SLUDGE syndrome).
 It contains potentially deadly levels of muscarine.